 You’ve probably been thinking about that dream job for a while now.
 Since you already know that you want that great gig, it’s probably a good idea to start lining yourself up for it now, right?
 (The answer is yes.)

-Super-successful accounting students are already preparing themselves for Corporate America.
-Since we know the AICPA scholarship recipients fit into that category, we asked them what they were doing to prepare.
+Super-successful accounting students are already preparing themselves for the working world.
+Since we know AICPA Legaxy Scholars fit into that category, we asked them what they were doing to prepare.
 Behold their collective wisdom...

 Take (useful) classes

 Although it may be tempting to take Pilates and the history of Monty Python instead of business writing and advanced accounting, make the most of your time and money by taking the classes that will provide the bang for your buck in your future career.
 Public speaking, negotiations, golf, or specific computer classes may not be on your suggested course of study, but could provide a leg up in the real business world.